 2. Eliminate costs

 Companies have taken significant steps to adapt their costs to the new economic reality they are facing all over the world.
-Most of them are looking for a lower, more flexible cost base through cost optimization.
+Most of them are looking for a lower, more flexible cost base through cost optimization plan 2021.
 This shows that some companies are smaller than at the turn of the year, while others try to introduce more flexibility to deal with unstable periods.

 Instead of eliminating them, the frozen costs appear later in the organization’s annual budget.
 Reducing the use and renegotiating existing rates can provide liquidity that the final costs will be diminished, not just shifted.
 Currently, many companies are resigning from large office buildings due to the lack of on-site staff.
 Gartner’s survey of 127 company leaders showed that 82% of respondents intend to allow remote working for some time, and 47% intend to allow full-time remote working from now on.